wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

    * <a target="_blank" href="https://www.youtube.com/watch?v=mSLaJ_7pFLE">VIDEO</a>: Benchmark tests of Windows PC components (AMD vs Intel, Nvidia vs AMD) for Flight Simulator 2020.
    <br /><br />

-"optimized" for Xbox Series X\|S console:
+Console "optimized" for Xbox Series X\|S:
    * <a target="_blank" href="https://www.amazon.com/dp/B08H75RTZ8/">$459</a> XBox X console with a single controller.
 1 TB SSD, 16 GB RAM
-   * Costco's bundle with a second controller (and 3 months of Game Pass) for $599 is too expensive.
+   * Costco's bundle with a second controller (and 3 months of Game Pass) for $599 is too expensive IMHO.
+   * PROTIP: On the Xbox consoles is a center (green) button to take pictures.
+Click it twice to share pictures.
+The button also is where you can reassign what each button does.
+   * You can get controllers with customized colors and rubberized grips.
    <br /><br />

+If you play a lot of different games, add external storage:
+   * PROTIP: Xbox does not play games from off-the-shelf USB 3.1 drives.
+But you can shuffle files on and off.
+   * Seagate SSD expansion cards ($219 for 1TB, $400 for 2TB) plugs into the "Velocity achitecture" plug on the expansion slot on the side of the Xbox.
+They are hot-swappable.
+   <br /><br />

-Cooling fan and dust cover: <a target="_blank" href="https://www.youtube.com/watch?v=cEUhc4kkY08">VIDEO</a>:
+For better cooling fan and dust cover: <a target="_blank" href="https://www.youtube.com/watch?v=cEUhc4kkY08">VIDEO</a>:
+   * <a target="_blank" href="https://www.youtube.com/watch?v=G_27hJBakYM&t=6m43s">Floating Grip Wall Mount</a> allows for better airflow off the floor.
    * <a target="_blank" href="https://www.amazon.com/dp/B09P39L3KN/">36.99</a> G-STORY Top-out cooling fan with <strong>Has temperature LED read-out</strong>
    * <a target="_blank" href="https://www.amazon.com/Charging-CODOGOY-Compatible-Controller-Accessories/dp/B0B8NB44FR/">38.69</a> Vertical charging stand for 2 controllers with cooling fan.
    * <a target="_blank" href="https://www.amazon.com/Xbox-Adjustable-Temperature-Independent-Horizontal-X/dp/B0CJLQX9K1/">$35.99</a> Cooling Fan with removable dust cover. colorful RGB Light Strip Low Noise Top Fan with 3 Gears, Independent Touch Switch, 2 USB Port